dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Successfully sent a push notification, spent the whole day on hackathon.

 **Thoughts**: Had some troubles with pushmanager promise not resolving and all those things but it worked after deploying in aws with a valid certificate for the site.. but that's one hell of a bug.
 Ate 2-4 hours of hackathon.

+### Day 78: Jun-29-18 Friday
+**Today's Progress**: Awake the whole night coding for hacakthon..

+**Thoughts**: Managed to have a working prototype for EHR on blockchain with push notifications, and several others.
+It was really fun.
+Got a seniors huge laptop, blazing music, pizza and code.. enjoyed every moment. 🎉